 The label was introduced in Japan in 1931 by the Nippon Phonograph Co. (also known as Nipponophone Co.
 Ltd.) which was a subsidiary of Electric & Musical Industries Ltd. In 1935 EMI sold its stake in Nipponophone, but Nipponophone kept ownership of the Columbia brand for Japan.
 After World War II, the label became part of Nippon Columbia Co., Ltd.

-For the next few decades the Columbia label was exclusively an EMI label outside North America, Japan, and Spain, where the rights were owned by a company unrelated to EMI, Discos Columbia, S.A. (it was eventually sold to BMG Spain through RCA).
+For the next few decades the Columbia imprint (trademark) was exclusively owned by Columbia Graphophone Co.
+Ltd., outside North America, Japan, and Spain, where the rights were owned by a company unrelated to Electric & Musical Industries Ltd., Discos Columbia, S.A. (it was eventually sold to BMG Spain through RCA).
 In the US and Canada, Columbia was owned by CBS Inc.

 WARNING: Codes with the following prefixes should not be entered as catalogue number: XSS, ZSS, AL, BL.
 These codes are matrix numbers unique for each side of a vinyl release and should be entered in the Barcode and Other Identifiers section.
 The actual catalogue number is usually printed above the matrix number.

-Label code: LC 00162
+Label code: LC 00162.

 French Columbia shellack codes, sizes, labels colours, price codes (1951):

 BF - 25 cm (10") - brown label (price code Medium)

 BFX - 30 cm (12") - brown label (price code Medium)